helium/xorf-generator/README.md

 $ xorf-generator manifest generate -f
 ```

-which takes `descriptor.bin` and a serial number for the final filter. data.
+which takes `descriptor.bin.gz` and a serial number for the final filter. data.
 This will generate a `manifest.json` file with the hash of the signing data, the
 serial number and a signature array entry where multisig members will add
 signatures to.
 The `-f` option force overwrites an existing manifest output